editor-bootstrap/vim-bootstrap/README.md

 ## Pre-requisites

-The distribution is designed to work with Vim >= 7.4.
+The distribution is designed to work with Vim >= 8 and neovim.

 ### Mac OSX